 Now, if we look at the capability of the device manager, it offers a number of troubleshooting functionalities as listed below.

 The best way to start any computer hardware diagnosis is to look at the device status in the device manager.
 It will show you the current status of the device, whether it is working fine or not and it will show the error code in case of any issues.
 To see the status of a device, right-click on the hardware device in the device manager and open its properties.
 Here, under the general tab, you can see the health of the device.

 By default, when you install Windows OS, all the devices are enabled so that they can use the system resources.
 In the case of resource conflict, sometimes Windows disables one of the devices.
 You can easily see the disabled device in the device manager.
 Depending on the version of the OS, you can see a black arrow or a red cross on the disabled device.
 You can enable or disable the hardware device by right-clicking on it and selecting enable/disable from the list.

 Manage software drivers

 I have used the word “manage” since you can do a lot of things with device drivers.
-If you open the properties of a device which uses software drivers for installation, you can see a lot many options to pick from.
+If you open the properties of a device that uses software drivers for installation, you can see a lot many options to pick from.
 The choices to select include.

 - Driver Details.
-Click this button to see the details of driver files.
+Click this button to see the details of the driver files.
 It will show you all the files used by driver software and their installation path.